Revitalizing Tingbjerg as a safe, community-oriented, and biodiverse neighborhood in Copenhagen.

 Vandkunsten, Via Trafik, NIRAS, Niels Bjørn, Rekommanderet, The City of Copenhagen

-The Tingbjerg project is a plan to open up, diversify and revitalize the neighborhood Tingbjerg in Copenhagen while integrating 1,000 new privately owned homes.
+The Tingbjerg project is a plan to open, diversify and revitalize the neighborhood Tingbjerg in Copenhagen while integrating 1,000 new privately owned homes.
 The non-profit housing area holds significant architectural and culture-historical values that our project works to preserve at the same time as changing the elements that haven’t worked very well.

 Tingbjerg was designed in the 1950s by renowned architect Steen Eiler Rasmussen and landscape architect C. Th.
 Sørensen upon strong ideas of community, human well-being, and the importance of being close to nature.
 The area had a brief period as a successful model city before it became increasingly characterized by long-lasting social challenges and negative publicity.
 Thus, a revitalization strategy was in 2015 initiated.